BFCmath/RustLearn/README.md

 + Some sections are marked as *TBD* and may be covered in the future.
 For more detailed information, refer to the [Rust documentation](https://doc.rust-lang.org/rust-by-example/index.html).
 + It’s recommended to read from the beginning, as some lectures build on concepts covered in earlier ones.

 ## Exercises

+This section contains exercises sourced from the [Rustlings repository](https://github.com/rust-lang/rustlings).

+**NOTE for learners**:

++ It is recommended to read the theory section first to better understand the concepts before attempting the exercises.
++ Some exercises are currently incomplete and may be added in the future.

+---

+Thank you for checking out my Rust learning journey.